Entrance Requirements

 Acceptance of Degrees and Credits

 The College reserves the right to decide the acceptability and relevance of degrees and credits earned at other institutions.
-The Registrar is responsible for specifying the criteria and condition for the acceptance of such degrees and credits.
+The Registrar is responsible for specifying the criteria and conditions for the acceptance of such degrees and credits.
 College credit taken before the first year in high school will not be considered for transfer to Wheaton College.

 Graduation Rate Information